 Releasing Hare From Gaol

-At 8 pm on Thursday 5th February 1829, after spending two months in custody in Calton Gaol, it was deemed safe enough to release William Hare and set him free to start his new life.
+But, after spending two months in custody in Calton Gaol, at 8 pm on Thursday 5th February 1829, it was deemed safe enough to release William Hare and set him free to start his new life.

 During his time in prison, Hare would not admit to where he would go if he were indeed released.
 He told a fellow inmate [?]
 Lindsay that he would probably head back to his homeland of Ireland, a comment that was later confirmed by the Chief Warder of Calton Gaol, John Fisher.

-The day he was released Hare hid under a heavy coat and pulled his hat low over his eyes.
+The day Hare was released he snook out of gaol under a heavy coat, pulling his hat low over his eyes.
 Accompanied by his gaoler, the pair made the short trip to Newington where Hare boarded the mail coach, southbound for Dumfries.

-What is recorded next seems to hold true for most sources that you read are quoting the same thing, that Hare made his way to Dumfries.
+What’s recorded next seems to be true for most sources that you read, that Hare makes his way to Dumfries.

 What differs is how he gets there.